Kike Linares: Philippines U23

 In May 2022, Linares was called-up to represent the Philippines under-23 in the 31st Southeast Asian Games.
 He made his debut for Philippines U23 in a 4–0 win against Timor-Leste U23.

 Philippines

 In 2019, it was reported that Linares received an invitation to train with the Philippines.

 Linares was included in the 25-man squad of the Philippines for 2022 FAS Tri-Nations Series.

 He debuted in a 2–0 friendly lost to Malaysia on 23 March 2022.

 During the first leg of the 2024 ASEAN Championship semi-finals match on 27 December 2024 against Thailand, Linares scored in the 90+5' stoppage time header, which was also his first international goal, to secure a 2–1 win which saw the Philippines beating Thailand for the first time in 52 years.

 Personal life

-Linares belongs to a family of footballers, he is cousins with Álvaro Silva who is also a former Philippines international and also Enrique Silva, brother of Álvaro, who played for Malaga B and Nacho Linares, who currently plays for the U19 team of his former club, Vázquez Cultural.
+Linares belongs to a family of footballers.
+He is cousins with Álvaro Silva, who is also a former Philippines international, Enrique Silva, brother of Álvaro, who played for Malaga B, and Nacho Linares, who currently plays for the U19 team of his former club, Vázquez Cultural.